BA (Hons) Graphics Year 1

 Task 1: Building an Image

-As part of the initial development, you will explore various methods and techniques of image
+As part of the initial development, you will explore various methods and techniques of image capture and ideation in order to build and develop a range of visual imagery.

 These two tasks work towards the completion of the project, providing potential content for your 8 page booklet.